krishna-units-crux/Sessions-B1/Linux-sessions-20-5-23.md

        - **switches**: Switches are network devices these are  used to connect servers to storage , outside datacenter and internet using ports.

 ![switch](/switch.png)

-1. About Disk
-   - About Hard disk
-   - How it looks like
-   - How it Deviced as Drive